ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 ## [A quick tip for refactoring your templates 📑](https://abhilashlr.in/ember-refactor-templates)

 [Abhilash L Ramesh @abhilashlr](https://github.com/abhilashlr) wrote a small and clear [blog post](https://abhilashlr.in/ember-refactor-templates) with actionable tips to make your Ember Templates cleaner.
-So if you have complex `if-else` logic in your template that you would like to make clearer, this blogpost could help you out.
+So if you have complex `if-else` logic in your template that you would like to make clearer, this blog post could help you out.

 He also added some extra bonus tips, but no **spoilers** here, head to the [blog post](https://abhilashlr.in/ember-refactor-templates) to check them out!